top of page

 Simple to operate

-Screening, taking only two minutes for most patients, can be done by any healthcare staff
+Screening, taking only one minutes on average, can be done by any healthcare staff

 vector icon of reimbursable report